Master of Science in Health Informatics

 - Understand common algorithms for health applications and IT components in representative clinical processes.

-- Understand fundamentals of cybersecurity.
+- Understand the fundamentals of cybersecurity.

 - Understand legal, security, and privacy issues related to health information.